akarshankapoor7/Handwritten-Digit-Classification-using-ANN-MNIST-DATASET-/README.md

-Objective: The goal is to build an ANN model that accurately classifies handwritten digits (0-9) using the MNIST dataset.
-The MNIST dataset is a widely used benchmark in machine learning and consists of 70,000 grayscale images of handwritten digits, each of size 28x28 pixels.
+The goal of this project was to develop an Artificial Neural Network (ANN) model capable of accurately classifying handwritten digits from the MNIST dataset.
+The MNIST dataset consists of 60,000 grayscale images of handwritten digits (0-9), each sized 28x28 pixels.

-Steps Involved
-#Data Preparation:

-#Loading the Dataset: The MNIST dataset is typically available in libraries like TensorFlow and Keras.
-#Preprocessing:
-Normalize pixel values to a range of 0 to 1 by dividing by 255.
-Reshape the images if necessary (flattening from 28x28 to 784).
+Key Steps:
-Split the dataset into training (60,000 images) and testing (10,000 images) sets.
+Data Preparation: The dataset was loaded and preprocessed by normalizing pixel values and flattening the images into 784-dimensional vectors.
+It was then split into training (60,000 images) and testing (10,000 images) sets.
-Model Design:

-Input Layer: Accepts 784 features (flattened image).
-Hidden Layers: One or more hidden layers with activation functions like ReLU (Rectified Linear Unit).
-Output Layer: 10 neurons corresponding to the digits 0-9, typically using a softmax activation function to produce probabilities for each class.
-Compilation:

-#Use a loss function appropriate for classification, such as categorical cross-entropy.
-Use an optimizer like Adam or SGD (Stochastic Gradient Descent) to minimize the loss function.
-Specify metrics to evaluate the model's performance, such as accuracy.
-Training the Model:

-#Fit the model on the training data using a specified number of epochs and batch size.
+Model Architecture: An ANN was designed with an input layer of 784 neurons, two hidden layers with ReLU activation functions, and an output layer with 10 neurons using softmax activation for multi-class classification.

-Monitor training and validation loss/accuracy to prevent overfitting.
+Training: The model was trained using the Adam optimizer and categorical cross-entropy loss, with monitoring of validation accuracy to prevent overfitting.
-Model Evaluation:

-#Evaluate the model's performance on the test set using metrics like accuracy, confusion matrix, precision, recall, and F1-score.
-Visualize the results to analyze the model's performance and identify misclassifications.
-Prediction:

-#Use the trained model to make predictions on new or unseen handwritten digit images.
+Evaluation: The model was evaluated on the test set, achieving a high accuracy rate (often above 98%), demonstrating its effectiveness in digit classification.

+Results: The trained model successfully predicted unseen handwritten digits, showcasing the capability of ANNs to learn from and generalize on image data.

+This project highlights the application of neural networks in computer vision tasks and serves as a foundational exploration into more advanced architectures and techniques in deep learning.